1) What is the difference between court admissible and private testing?

 The standard, and preferred, collection is a buccal swab.
-This procedure involves the use of a cotton swab to collect cheek cells from the
+This procedure involves the use of a cotton swab to collect cheek cells from

-used include blood, hair, finger nails, toe nails, etc.
+that can be used include blood, hair, finger nails, toe nails, etc.

 9) Can a paternity test be performed before a child is born?

-Yes; a non-invasive blood sample from the mother and a buccal swab sample from the alleged father; which can be collected any time after
+Yes; a non-invasive blood sample from the mother and a buccal swab sample from the alleged father; which can be collected any time

-12 weeks of pregnancy.
+after 12 weeks of pregnancy.

 10) How old must a child be to participate in a DNA test?